salmer/CppDeveloperRoadmap/English/Books/Junior.md

 - [Herb Sutter, Andrei Alexandrescu - C++ Coding Standards: 101 Rules, Guidelines, and Best Practices](https://www.amazon.com/Coding-Standards-Rules-Guidelines-Practices/dp/0321113586)

     This tiny book describes common best practices of code writing around commercial projects.
 It's an aggregation of experience collected from different companies.
 This book was also a foundation for the [C++ Core Guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).
 You can immediately visit C++ Core Guidelines, but it's still recommended starting with this book first.
-It will help you to get a first impression of code guidelines spread around projects in s systematic approach.
+It will help you to get a first impression of code guidelines spread around projects.
 When it's done, you can visit the C++ Core Guidelines website and get the latest approved approaches.

 ## Hard skills